emgram769/lighthouse/README.md

 executable.
 If you want to use a python file `~/.config/lighthouse/cmd.py`, simply point to it in `~/.config/lighthouse/lighthouserc` by making the line `cmd=~/.config/lighthouse/cmd.py`.
 (Be sure to include `#!/usr/bin/python` at the top of your script!)
 If you'd like some inspiration, check out the script in `config/lighthouse/cmd.py`.

+Debugging your script
+---
+Run `lighthouse` in your terminal and look at the output.
+If the script crahes you'll see its standard error, and if it succeeds you'll see what lighthouse is outputting.
+Check out `config/lighthouse/cmd.py` for an example of how more complicated scripts should work.

 Options
 ---
 Check out the sample `lighthouserc` in `config/lighthouse`.
 Copy it to your directory by